Tooth and Co.: Pub paintings

 A feature of Tooth and Co was the sponsorship of large pub paintings in the 1930s and 1940s in NSW.
-Walter Jardine (1884–1970), an internationally known commercial artist of the era, was contracted to do a series of ink and water color posters for Tooths.
+Walter Jardine (1884–1970), an internationally known commercial artist of the era, was contracted to do a series of ink and water colour posters for Tooths.
 These pub posters sought to advertise beer by associating it with sport, health and cultural sophistication.
 Tooth and Co owned hundreds of pubs throughout NSW at the time and sought to decorate many with these paintings.
 Many have now disappeared from the pub walls; they are now highly valued as souvenirs of the era.